MicrosoftDocs/msteams-docs/msteams-platform/samples/deploy-collaboration-control-in-teams.md

 # Deploy Collaboration controls to Microsoft Teams

 Collaboration controls currently work best within Microsoft Teams.
-You can create a new app that can be embedded inside of Teams app as both, a personal app and a tab app.
+You can create a new app that can be embedded inside Teams app as both, a personal app and a tab app.

 ## Configure the app to look great in Microsoft Teams

 The app that you have created in [create a model-driven application](/samples/app-with-collaboration-controls.md#create-a-model-driven-application) only have a single left pane and there are no complex commands.
 So before adding your app into Teams, you can hide the left pane and make more comprehensible header view.

 > [!NOTE]
-> Do not enable the following steps if you want to display the left navigation and high-density header to your users.
+> Don't enable the following steps if you want to display the left pane and high-density header to your users.

 To do so, we'll use Power Apps **new app** settings.

-1. Go to **Solutions** in the left navigation.
+1. Go to **Solutions** in the left pane.

-1. Move through to the bottom of your solutions list and select **Default solution**.
+1. Go to the bottom of your solutions list and select **Default solution**.

 1. Search for and select **Setting definition**.

      :::image type="content" source="../assets/images/collaboration-control/settings-defnition.png" alt-text="Setting definition" border="true":::

 1. Search and select **Hide the navbar** from the list of settings definitions.
-This will hide the left pane in your application.
+This hides the left pane in your application.

      :::image type="content" source="../assets/images/collaboration-control/hide-the-nav-bar.png" alt-text="Hide the nav bar" border="true":::

-1. On the right side of your application in the edit pane, there should be a section at the bottom titled **Setting app values**.
-If you created your app using the modern app designer, your app should appear on the list.
+1. On the lower right  of your application in the edit pane, there is a section titled **Setting app values**.
+If you created your app using the modern app designer, your app appears on the list.
 Select **New app value** under your app.

 1. Change the value from **No** to **Yes.**